1. Theory – how to use the indicator

-This indicator is positive if the price consistently closes above the midpoint of the bar as the volume increases.
+This indicator is positive if the price always closes above the midpoint of the bar while the volume increases.

-However, if the price is consistently below the midpoint of the bar and the volume is increasing, the indicator will be negative.
+However, if the price consistently ends below the midpoint of the bar as the volume increases, the indicator becomes negative.

 Technical Analysis of the Chaikin Oscillator

-A crossover above zero signifies accumulation of the currency pair.
-Any value above +10 is a buy/bullish signal.
+A crossover above zero means accumulation of the currency pair.
+A value above +10 is a buy/bullish signal.
 A value above +20 indicates that the market is in a strong upward trend.

-A zero line cross below zero means the distribution of the currency pair.
-Values below -10 are short/sell signals.
+A zero line cross below zero indicates the distribution of the currency pair.
+A value less than -10 is a short sell/sell signal.
 A value below -20 indicates that the market is in a strong downward trend.

 Trendline break with Chaikin’s money flow indicator

-Use the money flow indicator to see trend line breaks, support/resistance levels It will break.if the price goes up trend lineForex traders should wait for a confirmation signal from indicator values below -10.
+The money flow indicator can be used to confirm trendline breaks. support/resistance levels I’ll take a rest.If the price breaks the rise trend lineForex traders should wait for a confirmation signal from indicator values below -10.

 2. Practical examples

-The Chaikin Oscillator or Volume Accumulation Oscillator consists of the difference between two exponential moving averages (usually 3 and 10 days) of the Accumulation Distribution Lines indicator and is used to check price movements or divergence of price movements.
+The Chaikin Oscillator or Volume Cumulative Oscillator consists of the difference between two exponential moving averages (usually 3 and 10 days) of the Cumulative Distribution Line indicator and is used to check price movements or divergence of price movements.
 The Chaikin Oscillator is more accurate than the On Balance Volume Indicator.

-- Chaikin Oscillator: Considers the high, low and closing price relative to the average price to determine the appropriate volume ratio for the day.
+- Chaikin Oscillator: Considers the closing price relative to the high, low and average price to determine the appropriate proportion of the day’s volume.

-The main purpose of the Chaikin Oscillator is to identify price trends and warn of impending price reversals.
+The main purpose of the Chaikin Oscillator is to confirm price trends and warn of impending price reversals.
 The Nasdaq 100 ETF QQQQ chart below shows these confirmation and divergence signals.

 High #1 to High #2

-Nasdaq 100 ETF QQQQ makes new highs and is usually a bullish sign.
-However, Chaikin Oscillator failed to reflect his QQQQ rise and made lower lows.
+The Nasdaq 100 ETF QQQQ has made new highs, which is usually a bullish sign.
+However, the Chaikin Oscillator failed to reflect QQQQ’s rise and finally made new lows.
 This bearish divergence heralded an imminent price reversal.

 High #2 to High #3

-The Nasdaq 100 hit new lows significantly while the Chaikin Oscillator hit new lows.
-This bullish divergence indicates that the previous downtrend may be over.
+The Nasdaq 100 made a big low, but the Chaikin Oscillator made an even lower low.
+This bullish divergence indicates that the previous downtrend may have ended.

-Click here for details technical indicator Other trading-related topics by subscribing our channel.
+Click here for details technical indicator Subscribe to read more trading-related topics. our channel.